Pilot reaches 1,000 flight hours for a third time

 |0

-This work, Pilot reaches 1,000 flight hours for a third time [Image 6 of 6], by TSgt Anthony Plyler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Pilot reaches 1,000 flight hours for a third time, by Maj.
+Meghan Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT